wandb/wandb/README.md

 ## Testing

 To run the tests we use `pytest tests`.
 If you want a simple mock of the wandb backend and cloud storage you can use the mock_server fixture, see tests/test_cli.py for examples.
+To run the tests with coverage use `make coverage`, a html report is created in the `htmlcov` folder, if all tests pass.

 We use [circleci](https://circleci.com) and [appveyor](https://appveyor.com) for CI.